Prepared by Dan Eden for viewzone.com

 Simply put, congitive dissonance theory states that when you have two opposing ideas (or ideologies) at the same time, you will act upon the one that causes the less distortion to your ego.

-I continue to receive variations of this scheme every day.
+I continue to receive variations of the banking scheme every day.
+I'm sure you do too... just look in your "junk" folder sometime.
 Why?
 Because they work.
 Somewhere in the world is a victim who will have cognitive dissonance.

-On a more sophisticated scale, Bernie Madoff [ right] bilked hundreds of wealthy people out of an estimated 50-billion dollars by manipulating the same mental process (and would have continued doing so had he not bragged to his sons, who turned him in).
+On a more sophisticated scale, Bernie Madoff [right] bilked hundreds of wealthy people out of an estimated 50-billion dollars by manipulating the same mental process (and he would have continued doing so had he not bragged to his sons, who turned him in).

 So how is it that people are able to convince others to give them access to their funds or to willingly give them their cash?
 First, one more example: